Delivering the Homelessness Reduction Act with the new Andy Gale and Locata Preventing Homelessness Toolkits

-Andy Gale and Locata have joined together to develop a brand-new set of Preventing Homelessness toolkits to help local authorities prepare for the changes that will be introduced by the Homelessness Reduction Act that received Royal Assent on April 27, 2017.
+Andy Gale and Locata have joined together to develop a brand-new set of Preventing Homelessness toolkits to help local authorities prepare for the changes following the enactment of the Homelessness Reduction Act on April 3rd, 2018.

-The Act fundamentally changes the homelessness legislation by introducing a statutory duty to help prevent applicants from losing their home and requiring action to help secure accommodation for applicants who are homeless.
+The Act fundamentally changed homelessness legislation by introducing a statutory duty to help prevent applicants from losing their home and requiring action to help secure accommodation for applicants who are homeless.
 The new duties are ‘blind’ to whether an applicant has a priority need.

-There will, inevitably, be a need to look at Housing Options Structure, Triage arrangements, review the approach to prevention and to overhaul working processes.
-All Housing Options staff and other relevant teams will need to be fully trained on the new law, the prevention duties and how to implement the many other changes that the Act will make to the way the Part 7 statutory tests are assessed and applied.
+Council's have had to look at their Housing Options Structure, Triage arrangements, their approach to prevention and whether to overhaul working processes.
+All Housing Options staff and other relevant teams have had to be fully trained on the new law, the prevention duties and how to implement the many other changes that the Act made to the way the Part 7 statutory tests are assessed and applied.